manang/internet-drafts/draft-muscariello-intarea-hicn.md

 scalable system to perform such certificate operations.

 A detailed description of transport end-points is out of scope for this document.
+A detailed description of transport end-points is out of scope for this document but more details can be found in {{TRA}}.

 ## Naming
 In hICN, two name components are defined: the name prefix and the name suffix.